adammoore/ld-profile/README.md

 3. Click "Generate One-Page Profile" or "Generate Missing Person Poster"
 4. Download the resulting PDF

-## Data Storage Options

-The application supports two storage options:

-1. **Session Storage** (Default): Data is stored in the browser session and will be lost when the browser is closed
-2. **Database Storage**: For persistent storage, the application can use SQLAlchemy with various database backends

-To enable database storage, ensure `db_helper.py` is in the same directory as `app.py` and install the required dependencies.

 ## Data Privacy & GDPR

 This application is designed with UK GDPR compliance in mind:

-- Data is encrypted for security
+- Data is encrypted before storage in the database
+- Data is stored locally by default (SQLite)
 - Clear purpose limitation and data minimization
-- Support for data subject rights (access, rectification, erasure)
+- Support for data subject rights
 - Appropriate security measures for sensitive personal data

-For organizational use, consider implementing additional security measures as outlined in the GDPR documentation.

 ## Customization

-You can customize the application appearance by modifying the `.streamlit/config.toml` file.
+You can customize the application appearance and behavior

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

-## Author

-Created by Adam Vials Moore

----

-This project is intended to support individuals with learning disabilities and their caregivers.
-It is not a replacement for professional advice or established safeguarding procedures.